Summary Hospital-level Mortality Indicator (SHMI)

 Find out more

-For more information about the SHMI and what it means, see also the Health and Social Care Information Centre.
+For more information about the SHMI and what it means, see the NHS Digital website.

 Got a question?